Sac spiders

 Worldwide this family contains 75 genera with over 900 species mostly in the tropical and sub-tropical regions.
 Many of the species mimic ants on which they hunt.

-The wasp-mimicking spider or Supunna picta is one of the fastest spiders in Australia.
+The Orange-legged Swift spider or Nyssus coloripes is one of the fastest spiders in Australia.
 While running, it waves its two forelegs above its body, mimicking the two antennas of a wasp.

 The front two legs have a brown tinge.
 Male and females are identical and their length varies between 5 and 7 mm.

-This species is closely related to much larger Sunpunna albopunctum (7 -12 mm) but this spider has two rows of white dashed spots on its abdomen.
+This species is closely related to much larger Supunna albopunctum (7 - 12 mm) but this spider has two rows of white dashed spots on its abdomen.

-In autumn and winter the females construct a flat very white disc schaped egg-sac of 5-6 mm.
+In autumn and winter the females construct a flat very white disc shaped egg-sac of 5 - 6 mm.
 The spider feeds on ground dwelling insects and spiders.

-Supunna albopuntum (was funerea) by Jurgen Otto Supunna albopuntum (was funerea) by Jurgen Otto
+Nyssus albopunctatus was Supunna albopuntum (was funerea) by Jurgen Otto Nyssus albopunctatus by Jurgen Otto

 Battalus spinipes Battalus spinipes